bigwhaleking/bigwhaleking/README.md

 # bigwhaleking registry

 ## introduce me
-  1. I'm interested in web hacking
+  1. I'm interested in computer programming

 <!--
 **bigwhaleking/bigwhaleking** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.